fusepoolP3/p3-batchrefine/README.md

 the transform script and `output.csv` is the output file to which to write the transformed data.

-## Building

-Unfortunately, the command line tool has to be built from sources.
-Read the section on building BatchRefine from sources for instructions on how to do it.

 ## Running With the Embedded Backend